-Near the end of their program, degree seeking students must

-- be fully admitted into the MAE program; - have a cumulative GPA of 3.0 or better; and - formally declare their intent to complete, including their desired degree completion option.
+Near the end of their program, degree seeking students must be fully admitted into the MAE program; have a cumulative GPA of 3.0 or better.

-Declaration is done on the Intent to Complete form.
-Students must formally make this declaration before they are eligible to register for and take degree completion courses.
 Students who do not have a cumulative 3.0 GPA are not eligible to complete the MAE degree.